-People on the Move Questions 9 & 10
+People on the move

 People in Australia often change their address.
 Nearly 50 per cent of Australians change their address in the five years between Censuses.

 To help with future planning, it is important to know where people are making new homes and where they have come from.